 We do not generally collect biometric information or education-related information.
 For more information about the personal data we collect and how we collect it, please see sections 1 and 2 above.

-b) Purposes for which Personal Data is processed under the CCPA
+(b) Purposes for which personal data are processed under the CCPA

-The following activities are considered "business purposes" under the CCPA auditing related to a current consumer interaction and concurrent transactions, and auditing compliance with laws and other regulations; detecting security incidents, protecting against malicious, deceptive, fraudulent or illegal activity, and prosecuting those responsible for such activity; providing services on behalf of the company, including maintaining or servicing accounts, providing customer service, verifying customer information; repairing errors that affect intended functionality; internal research for technological development; verifying or maintaining the quality or security of, and enhancing, upgrading, updating or improving, a service or device owned, manufactured by, manufactured for, or controlled by the company.
+The following activities are considered "business purposes" under the CCPA audit related to current consumer interaction and concurrent transactions, and auditing compliance with laws and other regulations; detecting security incidents; protecting against malicious, deceptive, fraudulent or illegal activity; and prosecuting those responsible for such activity; providing services on behalf of the company, including maintaining or servicing accounts, providing customer service, verifying customer information; repairing errors that affect intended functionality; internal research for technological development; verifying or maintaining the quality or security of, and improving, upgrading, updating, updating or enhancing, a service or device owned, manufactured by, made for or controlled by the company.

 The categories of third parties with whom we may share your personal information are listed in section 4 above.

-If you are a California resident, you have rights regarding your personal information; however, your rights are subject to certain exceptions.
-For example, we may not disclose certain personal data if disclosure would create a substantial, articulable and unreasonable risk to the security of the personal data, your account with us or the security of our network systems.
+If you are a California resident, you have rights with respect to your personal information; however, your rights are subject to certain exceptions.
+For example, we may not disclose certain personal information if disclosure would create a substantial, articulable and unreasonable risk to the security of the personal information, your account with us or the security of our network systems.

-- Right against discrimination - You have the right not to be discriminated against for exercising any of the rights described in this section.
+- Right not to be discriminated against: You have the right not to be discriminated against for exercising any of the rights described in this section.
 We will not discriminate against you for exercising your right to know, remove or opt out of sales.

-- Right of erasure: You have the right to ask us to delete any personal information that we have collected from you or that we maintain about you, subject to certain exceptions.
+- Right of deletion: You have the right to ask us to delete any personal information we have collected from you or maintain about you, subject to certain exceptions.

-- Right to opt out of sale - The CCPA broadly defines "personal information" and "sale," so sharing identifiers and identifiers linked to you for a profit may be considered a sale.
+- Right to opt out of the sale: The CCPA broadly defines "personal information" and "sale," so sharing identifiers and identifiers linked to you for profit may be considered a sale.
 You have the right to opt out of the sale of your personal information.
 We do not sell your personal information.
-However, in 2019, we shared identifiers and inferences about you with our business partners in a way that, under the CCPA, may be defined as a sale.
-As noted above, you have the right to know the categories of Personal Information we sold about you and the categories of third parties with whom we shared that information.
+However, in 2019, we do share identifiers and inferences about you with our business partners in a manner that, under the CCPA, may be defined as a sale.
+As noted above, you have the right to know the categories of personal information we sell about you and the categories of third parties with whom we share that information.

-Under the CCPA, you may also choose not to sell or share your information.
-Visit our Do not sell my personal information website for more information.
+Under the CCPA, you can also choose not to sell or share your information.
+Visit our Do Not Sell My Personal Information website for more information.

 10. International transfers of personal information